keisuke-zojirushi/docs/baseline-spec.md

 Model Alias is not exposed as a taxonomy and is not used for navigation.

+### Normalized Key Policy

+The Normalized Key represents a series-level identifier and is used internally for search resolution and model grouping logic.

+Rules:
+- Normalized Key MUST represent the base series
+- Capacity numbers are NOT included in the key
+- Specification suffixes (e.g. A) are included only when they represent a distinct product variant

+Examples:
+- NS-TSC10/18        -> ns_tsc
+- NS-TSC10A/18A      -> ns_tsc_a
+- NHS-06/10/18       -> nhs
+- NW-QAC10/18        -> nw_qac

+Normalized Keys are not exposed in the UI.
+``

 ## 4. Product Attributes (ACF)
 ### 4.1 Core Fields